mtmk-ee/artemis-docs/pages/tutorials/cosmos/cosmos2.md

 This will add our request function with the aliases `alias_1`, `alias_2`, and `alias_3`.
 You can add as many aliases as you wish and, as before, you can choose to omit the synopsis and detailed description strings.

-> **_Note:_** the string returned from a request function should never be empty (`""`).
+{% include important.html content="The string returned from a request function should never be empty.
 An empty response string is interpreted as failure to call the request.
-If you don't care about the value returned, you can always just return a space character (`" "`), or any other random non-empty string.
+If you don't care about the value returned, you can always just return a space character, or any other random non-empty string." %}

 ### Calling a Request From the Terminal
 Once your agent is running, you can call a previously-added request from a terminal.
 For example, if we've added a request called `my_request` to an agent called `my_agent` running on the node `cubesat`, we can run the following command to call this request (optionally providing arguments `argument1` and `argument2`, which get redirected to the request function):